zinsmatt/starter-academic/content/publication/IROS/index.md

 publication: In *International Conference on Intelligent Robots and Systems (IROS 2022)*
 publication_short: In *IROS*

-abstract: (Link to code and paper coming soon) In this paper, we propose an object-based camera pose estimation from a single RGB image and a pre-built map of objects, represented with ellipsoidal models.
+abstract: In this paper, we propose an object-based camera pose estimation from a single RGB image and a pre-built map of objects, represented with ellipsoidal models.
 We show that contrary to point correspondences, the definition of a cost function characterizing the projection of a 3D object onto a 2D object detection is not straightforward.
 We develop an ellipse-ellipse cost based on level sets sampling, demonstrate its nice properties for handling partially visible objects and compare its performance with other common metrics, such as Intersection-over-Union, bounding box corners or Wasserstein distance.
 Finally, we show that the use of a predictive uncertainty on the detected ellipses allows a fair weighting of the contribution of the correspondences which improves the computed pose.

 # Summary.
 An optional shortened abstract.
-summary: <b style="font-size:120%;color:#008080">International Conference on Intelligent Robots and Systems (IROS 2022)</b><br> Camera pose refinement from objects by minimizing an ellipse-ellipse cost. (link to code and paper coming soon)
+summary: <b style="font-size:120%;color:#008080">International Conference on Intelligent Robots and Systems (IROS 2022)</b><br> Camera pose refinement from objects by minimizing an ellipse-ellipse cost.
 tags:
 - Pose Estimation
 - Nonlinear optimization